contentful/widget-sdk/docs/guides/testing-karma.md

 ### Using modules from `src/javascripts`
-ES6 modules from the application code in `src/javascripts` can also be loaded from test files as long all their dependencies are either ES6 modules or constant Angular modules.
+ES6 modules from the application code in `src/javascripts` can also be loaded from test files as long all their dependencies are either ES6 modules.
 For example

 ~~~js
 // test/unit/utils/Kefir.spec.js